pratheeshrussell/TamperMonkeyScripts/README.md

-# FacebookWarn
+# Tampermonkey Scripts
+Facebookwarn
-A simple tampermonkey script to prevent FB logins
+A tampermonkey script to prevent FB logins

+TestBookBlogUnprotector
+A tampermonkey script to bypass WP Content Copy Protection & No Right Click